REBELinBLUE/kube-guide/manuscript/3-tutorial.md

               subPath: kuard.json
 ```

 There are several new things here, firstly you will notice `spec.template.spec.volumes` which is an array of *Volumes* which will be available for the containers to mount.
-The `name` field is compulsory but after that the remaining fields depend on the type of *Volume*.
+The `name` field is required but after that the remaining fields depend on the type of *Volume*.
 If you use the `kubectl explain` command you will notice that there are a lot of different options, here we are using the `configMap`; other common options include `secret`, `persistentVolumeClaim`, `emptyDir`, `hostPath` (for mounting a path from the physical host) and even `downwardAPI` (for mounting a file containing metadata about the *Pod*), there is also `projected` type for [mounting different sources into the same directory](https://kubernetes.io/docs/tasks/configure-pod-container/configure-projected-volume-storage/).

 Defining the *Volume* is not enough, you then need to define where it should be mounted; much like on your computer when you add a new drive, it needs to be configured to define where it should be mounted (although this probably happens automatically).